datatrail-jhu/04_githubbasics/manuscript/04_push_pull.md

 git add tasks.txt
 ```

 Now that we have let Git know that this file should be tracked for version control, we will actually record those changes with `git commit`.
 The `commit` command takes the files that we added with `add` and updates the Git version history record with these changes.
 When we use the `commit` command we also supply a descriptive message about the changes that were made by specifying the `-m` option followed by the message in quotes.
+You can write anything as the message, however, since you may go back to your previous commits some day, it's considered good practice to write a descriptive message that has some information about the nature of the changed you made.

 ```text
 git commit -m "Add task list"